Hannah-Ashna/Discord-Bot/README.md

 # Discord Bot - The Lil' Assistant [REWORK in PROGRESS]
 Created this bot as part of a running gag with a few friends over the lockdown period.
-We would often greet each other every morning and go over our plans for the day.
-I decided to make us a bot that stores our to-do lists based on our discord **#Numbers**.
+This bot was originally a to-do list reminder bot but has now been reworked to fit our needs as a group on discord.
+The bot will now send a daily reminded to ask us if we're available for a watch party session in the evening; it gives us the option to add our name to the watch party list.
+Slightly before the call is scheduled to begin it will send us another reminder with the list of attending members for the evening.

-The bot allows users to add tasks and remove tasks and completely re-do their current list.
-In addition to that, the bot also has some easter egg (inside joke-based) commands.
+In addition to this primary function, the bot also has some easter egg (inside joke-based) commands.

-The bot is currently being hosted via an **AWS EC2 Instance** instead of on **Heroku**
+The bot was previously hosted on an **AWS EC2 Instance** however due to hosting costs I have managed to move it back to **Heroku**.

 ------------------------------------